 Due to the absence of water, electrolytic corrosion can be avoided using Dry Deluge Testing.

-Marine growth is reduced or eliminated using Dry Deluge Testing.
+Marine growth will be reduced or eliminated using Dry Deluge Testing.

 Dry Deluge Testing protects processing equipment against corrosion